 Discovery Lake is located just outside Vista in the city of San Marcos.
-It features an easy walking trail around the lake, fishing, and many places to sit and take in the beautiful surroundings.
+It features an easy walking trail around the lake, fishing, and many places to sit and enjoy the beautiful surroundings.

-The adjacent Lakeview Park is also a great place for a quiet picnic with both picnic tables and shelters available for guest use.
-A splash pad and children’s play area with play equipment are located on-site as well.
+The adjacent Lakeview Park is also a great place for a quiet picnic, with picnic tables and shelters available for guest use.
+A splash pad and children’s play area with play equipment are also on-site.

-Discovery Lake also provides connections to several local trails and welcomes dogs as long as they remain on a leash.
+Discovery Lake also connects several local trails and welcomes dogs if they remain on a leash.
 The lovely scenery provides a tranquil setting year-round and is an excellent place to unwind when visiting Vista.